We focus on four complex health issues more prevalent in urban areas

 “We need to act now to improve children’s health in the UK.
-The floodgates of unhealthy food options are open wide and our children don’t have enough healthy options and opportunities. but we can tackle this and help all children to be healthy with concrete steps that – if we work together – are within our reach.”
+The floodgates of unhealthy food options are open wide and our children don’t have enough healthy options and opportunities.
+But we can tackle this and help all children to be healthy, if we work together to turn the tide.”

 “We need to act now to combat the child obesity emergency in the UK.
 There’s a tidal wave of unhealthy food options and families are drowning.
 Our society is already damaged – and it will be irreparably damaged for generations unless something changes.”